pooryaparvizi/BioNE/README.md

 ### 1.2.
 Heterogeneous Network Preparation
 When required, the user can combine two edge lists (e.g. drug-disease and drug-side effect networks) to construct heterogeneous network.
 The command line below help to combine edge lists.
 This can be used multiple times to combine more than two edge list files.\
-The other way to combine two networks with mutual entities (e.g. drug-disease and drug-side effect networks) is to combine their embeddings (e.g. combine embeddings of drugs from drug-disease network and embedding of drugs from drug-side effect networks) after the [Embedding](#2-embedding) step using [Merge Embeddings](#21-merge-embeddings) command line.

 ```shell
 python3 scripts/merge_edgelist.py --input1 input1.txt --input2 input2.txt --rmduplicate --output output.txt